SonarSoftwareInc/freeradius_genie-v2/README.md

-# FreeRADIUS Installer
+# FreeRADIUS Genie
 An installer to setup and configure FreeRADIUS for use with Sonar. **This is currently unfinished and not ready for production!**

 ## Getting started

-This installer is designed to be run on [Ubuntu 16.04 64bit](http://www.ubuntu.com/download/server).
+This installer is designed to be run on [Ubuntu 16.04 64bit](http://www.ubuntu.com/download/server), but should work on most versions of Ubuntu.
 Download and install Ubuntu on the server you wish to run FreeRADIUS on.
 If you want to host it online, I recommend [Digital Ocean](https://m.do.co/c/84841b1bca8e).

 Once Ubuntu is installed, SSH in and run the following commands to prepare installation: